 The option is also available to update the software packages that comprise the Ubuntu distribution during the installation.
-Ubuntu, as with most actively supported operating systems, continues to be updated with bug fixes and security patches long after it has been released to the public.
 If this option is selected and the system is connected to the internet, the installer will download any updates issued since the Ubuntu installation image was released and applies them to the system during installation.
 If you choose not to perform this update during the installation process these updates may still be applied at any time after the installation completes.

 A second option provides the choice of whether to install 3rd party non-open source software to support specific hardware devices and the playback of proprietary media files on the system.
-Some users object fervently to using any software which is not published under a public license.
-If you are one of those people then do not select this option.
-If, on the other hand, you just want the best experience from your Ubuntu installation then this option is recommended.
+Unless you prefer to avoid using non-open source software, use of this option is recommended.